Credit facility from

 • state-funded primary and secondary schools.

-Please note: CBILS revolving credit facility is not available to existing Capital on Tap customers.
+Please note: CBILS revolving credit facility is not available to new Capital on Tap customers.

 Please note: At the moment, we're able to offer CBILS revolving credit facility only to limited companies.